top of page

 Presenting a token of appreciation to the Kinsmen Telemiracle Foundation for their generous $20,000 grant.
 This funding secured a LUCAS mechanical CPR device for the Sandy Bay health clinic, closing the gap in life-saving care for our community.
 A huge thank you for your commitment to Northern health equity.

-As I finalize my transition to a permanent clinical role in Sandy Bay this June, my focus remains on ensuring that our local health infrastructure matches the strength and resilience of our community.
+As Dre Erwin prepares for a permanent clinical role in Sandy Bay this June, the focus is clear: ensuring that local health infrastructure reflects the strength and resilience of the community.

-• LUCAS Mechanical CPR Device (2023): This technology ensures that our cardiac arrest patients receive high-quality, continuous chest compressions, meeting the standard of care usually found in urban trauma centers.
+• LUCAS Mechanical CPR Device (2023): This advanced technology ensures that cardiac arrest patients receive high-quality, continuous chest compressions.
+It meets the standard of care typically found in urban trauma centers.

-• Hospital-Grade Blanket Warmer (2025): This is an essential tool for neonates and patients suffering from hypothermia, which is a constant clinical risk in our northern environment.
+• Hospital-Grade Blanket Warmer (2025): An essential tool for neonates and patients suffering from hypothermia, this device addresses a constant clinical risk in the northern environment.

-These tools are more than just equipment—they are lifelines.
-They transform the safety profile of our clinic, allowing me to manage high-acuity situations with the resources our patients deserve.
+These tools are more than just equipment; they are lifelines.
+They significantly enhance the safety profile of the clinic.
+With these resources, Dre can manage high-acuity situations effectively, ensuring that patients receive the care they deserve.

 A close-up photograph of a metallic commemorative plaque thanking the Kinsmen Telemiracle Foundation for their donation of a LUCAS mechanical CPR device to the Sandy Bay First Nations primary health care team.